Best Starts for Kids Health Survey Data Biography

 About data privacy and security

-Public Health – Seattle-King County takes data security and the privacy of all individuals represented in our data very seriously.
-Identifiable data are stored securely, and only authorized staff can access the data.
-Information is not shared when the number of people who are in that category is very small and individuals could be identified.
+Public Health – Seattle & King County takes data security and the privacy of all individuals represented in our data very seriously.
+Identifiable data are stored securely, and only authorized staff can access the data, and only for approved uses.
+To prevent individuals from being identified in the results of data analyses, information is not shared when the number of people who are in a category is very small.

 Questions?